-Lovage is a hardy perennial herb that is native to Europe but naturalized throughout North America, too.
+Lovage is a hardy perennial herb that is native to Europe but naturalized throughout North America too.
 Popular especially in southern European cooking, its leaves taste a bit like parsley with sharper hints of anise.
 It is often eaten in salads or as seasoning in broths.
 It’s a must for any kitchen herb garden.
-Because of its usefulness, it is especially upsetting to find it infested with pests – leaves are so much more pleasant to eat when they’re not covered in bugs!
+Due to its usefulness, it is especially upsetting to find it infested with pests – leaves are so much more pleasant to eat when they’re not covered in bugs!
 Keep reading to learn more about bugs that eat lovage and tips for lovage pest management.

 Lovage And Pests